 Thus, unlike the inverting amplifier, the input impedance of the drivver is less than R1 and depends on Rload.
 In our case Rin.unloaded ≈ 4.9 kOhm and Rin.loaded ≈ 5.7 kOhm with 50 Ohm load.

-Pay attention that the output impedance of the previous stage can affect the driver parameters, though usually it is not a problem, because it is low.
+Pay attention that the output impedance of the previous stage can affect the driver parameters, though usually it is not a problem, because the output impedance is low.

 Non-Inverting Active Termination Driver